 Introduction

-The subscription billing features let you create recurring or usage based subscriptions (e.g. "gold plan subscription at $9.99/month") and manage upgrades and downgrades.
-The system will take care of generating invoices, managing credits and triggering payments.
-Netflix, Dropbox and The New York Times are examples of websites which sell such subscriptions.
+Kill Bill’s subscription billing features allow an online store to create recurring or usage-based subscriptions (e.g., "Gold plan subscription at $9.99/month") and manage upgrades and downgrades.
+Kill Bill takes care of generating invoices, managing credits and triggering payments.
+Netflix, Dropbox, and The New York Times are examples of websites which sell such subscriptions.

-The payment features let you connect with virtually any payment gateway and processor (Stripe, Braintree, PayPal, Adyen, CyberSource, etc.) to charge your customers (using credit or debit cards, ACH, wire transfers, Bitcoin, etc.) for their subscriptions or one-off payments (e.g. shopping cart-type websites like Amazon or Zappos).
+Kill Bill’s payment features let the online store connect with virtually any payment gateway and processor (Stripe, Braintree, PayPal, Adyen, etc.) to charge customers (using credit or debit cards, ACH, wire transfers, Bitcoin, etc.) for their subscriptions or one-off payments (e.g., shopping cart-type websites like Amazon or Zappos).

 Check this video for a quick tour: